waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Strategic Notes
 - Always assume opponents, especially high-level ones like the Elite Four, have coverage moves for their weaknesses.
 Do not rely solely on primary typing for strategy.
 ## D. Elite Four Mechanics (Verified)
-- **Blackout Respawn:** Losing a battle to an Elite Four member and blacking out will respawn the player at the Indigo Plateau Pokémon Center, fully healing the party.
-This appears to be the intended method for accessing the Pokémon Center after entering the challenge area.
+- **Blackout Respawn:** Losing a battle to an Elite Four member and blacking out will respawn the player at the Indigo Plateau Pokémon Center at coordinate (10, 7), fully healing the party.
+This is the only verified method for accessing the Pokémon Center after entering the challenge area, as the lobby is physically divided by a counter.